nus-cs2103-AY2425S1/tp/docs/UserGuide.md

        cd path/to/your/folder
        ```
         - If you require help with the `cd` command, you can refer to this [link](https://www.digitalcitizen.life/command-prompt-how-use-basic-commands/) for a basic tutorial.
-     - Then, if the file name is mater.jar, type the following command and press Enter:
+     - Then, if the file name is mater.jar, run the application with the following command:
        ```shell
        java -jar mater.jar
        ```